 Carolyn’s new book ‘Unshame: healing trauma-based shame through psychotherapy’ is available:

-The ‘Working with Shame’ training course is available to book and with more information at: www.carolynspring.com/shame-course
+The ‘Working with Shame’ online training course is available to purchase and with more information at: www.carolynspring.com/shame-course

 The Myers-Briggs assessment tool is available at: 16personalities.com